Cosmic shear without shape noise: Introduction

 Several methods have been proposed for reducing the shape noise using additional observables to infer the unlensed properties of galaxies.
 Polarization in radio observations provides an estimate of the unlensed position angle (e.g.,\citealt{2011ApJ...735L..23B}).
 Spatially-resolved kinematic maps carry information about the intrinsic orientation \citep{2002ApJ...570L..51B,2006ApJ...650L..21M}.
-In the context of weak lensing magnification, a scaling relation can be used to predict the unlensed size of a galaxy from other photometric quantities \citep{2006ApJ...648L..17B, 2011arXiv1111.1070H}.
+In the context of weak lensing magnification, a scaling relation can be used to predict the unlensed size of a galaxy from other photometric quantities \citep{2006ApJ...648L..17B, heg2014}.
 This paper presents a novel combination of the latter two approaches, employing minimally-resolved disk galaxy kinematics and the Tully-Fisher scaling relation to estimate both components of shear while suppressing shape noise.

-Independent of these developments, the coming decade is likely to see a considerable increase in the capacity of massively multi-object spectroscopy of galaxies at moderate redshifts.
-Two such instruments currently under development at the time of this writing include the Prime Focus Spectrograph for the Subaru telescope \citep{2012arXiv1206.0737T} and the DESI spectrograph \citep{2013arXiv1308.0847L}.
-The primary science surveys anticipated for these instruments require spectroscopic target densities of $1\; {\rm arcmin}^{-2}$, which is nearly an order of magnitude above the previous generation of spectroscopic surveys.
+This idea proposed in this paper benefits from the fact that the coming decade is likely to see a considerable increase in the capacity of massively multi-object spectroscopy of galaxies at moderate redshifts.
+Two such instruments currently under development at the time of this writing include the Prime Focus Spectrograph for the Subaru telescope \citep{2014PASJ...66R...1T} and the DESI spectrograph \citep{2013arXiv1308.0847L}.
+The primary science surveys anticipated for these instruments require spectroscopic target densities of $1\; {\rm arcmin}^{-2}$, which is nearly an order of magnitude above the previous generation of spectroscopic surveys \citep{boss, WiggleZ}.

 It is the coincidence between this surge in spectroscopic capacity and the widespread scientific interest in weak lensing that motivates the present work.
 We forecast the cosmological constraining power of a cosmic shear measurement using a large spectroscopic data set (in combination with high-quality imaging) comparable in size to those expected from the aforementioned multi-object spectrographs.
 We show that, by using a combination of minimally-resolved disk galaxy kinematics and the Tully-Fisher scaling relation, a spectroscopic weak lensing experiment has the potential to greatly improve on the statistical and systematic errors of conventional lensing measurements.